 - 1 cup pumpkin puree

 - 20 drops stevia extract

 - Preheat oven to 325F and line 12 muffins tins with paper liners.

-- In a large bowl, whisk together the flax seed meal, granulated erythritol, whey protein powder, baking powder, baking soda, spices and salt.
+In a large bowl, whisk together the flax seed meal, granulated Swerve, whey protein powder, baking powder, baking soda, spices and salt.

 - In medium bowl, whisk together pumpkin puree, eggs, vanilla and stevia.
 Add to flax seed mixture and stir to combine.